cncf/tag-env-sustainability/website/content/blog/clusters-for-all-cloud-tenants.md

 But deploying physical or even virtual machines for many clusters is inefficient and difficult to manage, so organizations have struggled to provide clusters to tenant teams.
 Happily :smile:, to meet these organizations' and users' needs, leading Kubernetes vendors have been researching and developing lighter weight mechanisms to provide isolated clusters for an organization's tenants.
 In this post we'll compare and contrast several of these emergent efforts.

 Do you have other projects and ideas to enhance multitenancy for cloud architecture?
-Then please join CNCF's App Delivery advisory group in discussing these [here](https://github.com/cncf/tag-app-delivery/issues/193); thank you!
+Then please join CNCF's Environmental Sustainability advisory group in discussing these [here](https://github.com/cncf/tag-app-delivery/issues/193); thank you!

 ### vcluster